patwaririshab/CoronaCare/README.md

 ## What is CoronaCare?
 A mobile app platform to record and upload your daily temperature to myaces.
 It makes surviging Covid-19 and daily temperature taking a breeze!
-Jerome changes

 ## App Organisation
 References: